Young Man Shot While Riding Down Johnston Street - NewsBreak

 Young Man Shot While Riding Down Johnston Street

+Have you ever had something painful happen to you but it took a few moments to process it?.
+Well, Lafayette Police say a 19-year-old male was traveling in his...classicrock1051.com

-Have you ever had something painful happen to you but it took a few moments to process it?
+Have you ever had something painful happen to you but it took a few moments to process it?.
+Well, Lafayette Police say a 19-year-old male was traveling in his...classicrock1051.com

-Well, Lafayette Police say a 19-year-old male was traveling in his vehicle on Johnston Street near Office Depot when he felt a pain in his leg.
-He looked down to see what was wrong and noticed blood coming from his leg.
-He had been shot.

-The incident happened just after 11:00 Thursday morning in the 4600 block of Johnston Street.

 Comments / 0